Coldplay discography

-Globally, the International Federation of the Phonographic Industry (IFPI) has confirmed that X&Y (2005), Viva la Vida or Death and All His Friends (2008), Mylo Xyloto (2011), and Ghost Stories (2014) were the most successful albums made available by a group in their corresponding years, with the first two being the overall best-sellers.
-Similarly, the first three have topped the charts in over 30 countries each.
-Regarding singles, "Viva la Vida" marked the first time a British act peaked at number one in the United States and United Kingdom simultaneously in nearly four decades; "Paradise" became the highest-selling rock song of 2011 in the latter region; and "A Sky Full of Stars" was an iTunes chart-topper in more than 70 markets.
+Globally, the International Federation of the Phonographic Industry (IFPI) has confirmed that X&Y (2005), Viva la Vida or Death and All His Friends (2008), Mylo Xyloto (2011), and Ghost Stories (2014) were the most successful albums made available by a band in their respective years, with the first two becoming the overall best-sellers.
+Similarly, all four have topped the charts in over 30 countries each.
+In terms of singles, "Viva la Vida" heralded the first time British musicians peaked at number one in the United States and United Kingdom simultaneously in nearly four decades; "Paradise" became the highest-selling rock song of 2011 in the latter region; and "A Sky Full of Stars" was an iTunes chart-topper in more than 90 markets.

 Coldplay then released their seventh album, A Head Full of Dreams (2015), which was mostly kept from number one around the world by Adele's 25.
 However, the record enjoyed a sales resurgence after the band performed at the Super Bowl 50 halftime show, eventually reaching six million copies.
 Its accompanying piece, Kaleidoscope EP, featured a live version of "Something Just Like This", ranked by the IFPI as the third-best-selling track of 2017.
 The group's eighth album, Everyday Life, arrived in 2019 and reached number one in 12 countries.
 Its successor, Music of the Spheres (2021), had the biggest first-week sales of the year in the United Kingdom when made available.
 MusicWeek reported that the record boosted CD sales in the country.
 Coldplay also became the first British band to debut atop Billboard Hot 100, with "My Universe".
 Their tenth album, Moon Music (2024), was the fastest-selling release of the 2020s by a group on the UK Albums Chart, extending their streak of most number-ones without missing the top (10).